Star of Zion

 Star of Zion is the official publication of the A.M.E.
 Zion church.
-For many years it was published as a newspaper.
 First published in 1876 it is among the oldest African American publications in North Carolina and the oldest continuously published.

-The site of its publication moved several times.
-The University of North Carolina Libraries have many editions of the newspaper digitized and available online.
-The American Theological Library Association has a collection of the newspaper’s editions on microfilm.
+History

-Since 1894 it has been published in Charlotte.
+For many years Star of Zion was published as a newspaper.
+The site of its publication changed several times in its early years, but since 1894 it has been published in Charlotte.
 The paper had a Republican affiliation prior to Franklin D. Roosevelt’s presidency in the 1930s.

 A publication called The Zion Church Advocate was planned initially but never printed.

+John Campbell Dancy and George W. Clinton served as business managers for the paper.

+Editors and contributors

+Editors have included Bishop William J. Walls (1920s), Walter R. Lovell (1960s), and Reverend M.B.
+Robinson (1970s).

 Sarah Dudley Pettey wrote articles for the paper.

-John Campbell Dancy and then George W. Clinton served as business managers for the paper.
+Archived issues

+The University of North Carolina Libraries have many editions of the newspaper digitized and available online.
+The American Theological Library Association has a collection of the newspaper’s editions on microfilm.